Wixel/readingbar/README.md

 [Here's a demo](http://codepen.io/WixelHQ/pen/bNBzZx)

 ### Adding it to your site

+Install it using npm `npm install readingbar` or download the script file from the repo.

 ``` js
 // select the element you wish to track (ie. in a blog post target only the container of the actual post content)
 $('.article').readingbar();